The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 the boy's extraordinary reward is his smiling back at his mother.
 So the words RISU and RISERE should be assigned to

-the equally 9 letters of the last line:
+the twice 9 letters in the last line:

 13 |